Requesting a call is the first step toward recovery. Our team is here to help you 24/7.

 • Hiding use from family or friends

-At Hillside Detox, our licensed alcohol and drug treatment professionals are trained to assess these warning signs, provide individualized care, and build a foundation for long-term recovery.
+At Hillside Detox, our licensed alcohol and drug treatment professionals are trained to assess these warning signs, provide personal care, and build a foundation for long-term recovery.
 Whether you’re unsure if it’s addiction or drug dependence, reaching out is the first step toward healing.

 Drug addiction, drug dependence and addiction, and other forms of drug use can stem from chronic pain, health care providers and support groups can help curb issues with opioid use disorder on their recovery journey.